songster-sa/aws-sw-arch-associate-notes/readme.md

     - OS needs to support (linux, windows)
     - RAID 0 = striping = for inc performance - when u need lot of IOPs but not fault tolerance - everything summed up
     - RAID 1 = mirroring = for inc fault tolerance - everything remains same as 1 vol (not summed up or divided)
+- HDD-backed volume types CANNOT be used as a boot volume for ec2
+- Amazon EBS Multi-Attach enables you to attach a single Provisioned IOPS SSD (io1 or io2) volume to multiple instances in the same AZ.

 ## Elastic Cache
 - Security